perforce/helix-authentication-extension/docs/Administrator-Guide.md

 If that is the case, then verify that the HAS configuration specifies a certificate for CA that vouches for the validity of the client certificate.

+### Authentication using JSON Web Tokens

+Perforce users can be authenticated using JSON Web Tokens (JWT) rather than traditional credentials.
+This requires configuring the Helix Authentication Service to validate the token, and configuring the extension to extract the appropriate field from the payload of the token.
+To use this feature, the extension must have either `client-sso-groups` or `client-sso-users` or both configured with the set of users that will be authenticating using JWT.
+On the client system, the `P4LOGINSSO` setting must reference a program that will print the JWT.
+When a user in the "client-sso" set invokes `p4 login`, the `P4LOGINSSO` program will print the JWT, which the extension will then verifiy via the Helix Authentication Service.
+The service will return the JSON payload of the JWT, from which the extension will extract the field with the name given by the `client-name-identifier` extension setting.
+This value is then compared to the value retrieved via the `client-user-identifier`, in the same manner as with `user-identifier` and `name-identifier` for users that authenticate using web-based SSO.

+An example program for retreiving a JWT from Azure AD in a managed VM is found in `cloud/azure/get-token.py` in this repository.
+This Python script will use the special Azure API to retrieve a JWT for the managed VM.

 ## Removing the Extension

 To remove the login extension, perform the following three steps: